- What is offshore software development?

 By starting offshore development, you gain access to a massive pool of qualified engineers who aren’t outsourced help, but a value-adding extension of your business.
 They will be a part of your business for years going forward, enabling you to take on more projects, and generate higher profits.
 And because the talent pool in countries like India is huge, you don’t ever have to worry about talent scarcity either.

-Read more about when is the best time to start offshore development
+You can read more about the best time to offshore your software development in our earlier blog post.

 Who should use offshore software development?